 To avoid the risk of severe injury or death from electrical shock, fire or explosion while charging:

 - 1. Never connect charger to a 240 volt source.
-The main input voltage is 110 volts. - 2.
-Never touch the charger after it is connected to an electrical outlet.
-This may cause electrical shock. - Connect charger to the power supply ONLY AFTER you connect charger to the battery. - Never connect or disconnect charger from battery while there is power to the charger.
+The main input voltage is 110 volts. - Never touch the charger after it is connected to an electrical outlet.
+This may cause electrical shock.